- What is cancer?

 - a burning feeling when passing urine

-- need to pass urine often.
+- need to pass urine often

-Tests used to diagnose bladder cancer include:
+A number of tests are used to diagnose bladder cancer including:

 A CT scan, bone (radioisotope) scan and chest x-ray are done to determine the extent of the cancer (its stage).